-The secured bonds are rated "A3/A-" by Moody's Investor Service and Standard & Poor's at 31 December 2018 (2017: "A1/A-").
+The secured bonds are rated "Baa1/A-" by Moody's Investor Service and Standard & Poor's at 31

 On 21 September 2018 Moody's lowered their rating on the bonds following the enactment of the Housing Administration regime on 5 July 2018 under the Housing and Planning Act 2016.
+This has had no impact on the company.